Photo: Jen Karetnick for Bob Vila

 - Give food time to cook before turning

-If you’re wondering just how smokeless an indoor grill is or if you can take an indoor grill outdoors, then read on for answers to these and other commonly asked questions about these handy appliances.
+If you’re wondering just how smokeless an indoor grill is or if you can take a smokeless indoor grill outdoors, then read on for answers to these and other commonly asked questions about these handy appliances.

-While indoor grills will produce far less smoke than a charcoal or even gas grill, they will produce some exhaust fumes.
+While smokeless indoor grills will produce far less smoke than a charcoal or even gas grill, they will produce some exhaust fumes.
 Just as cooking at high temperatures on a range with a frying pan will produce smoke, so too will an indoor grill.
-Indoor grills will produce the most smoke when they are being used to sear meat.
+Indoor grills will produce the most smoke when used to sear meat.

 Yes.
-It is safe to use an indoor grill outdoors but only in dry weather.
+It is safe to use a smokeless indoor grill outdoors but only in dry weather.
 Since indoor grills use electricity for power, they can short out or even create an electrocution hazard if exposed to water.
-Use your indoor grill outside in good weather, then bring it back inside immediately afterward to store.
+Use your electric smokeless grill outside in good weather, then bring it back inside immediately afterward to store.

 Q.Can smokeless indoor grills get hot enough to grill burgers?

 Yes.
-In fact, a smokeless indoor grill can reach a temperature of up to 500 degrees Fahrenheit, which is plenty of heat to grill a burger.
+In fact, some smokeless indoor grills can reach a temperature of up to 500 degrees Fahrenheit, which is plenty of heat to grill a burger.

-There are no limitations for how long you can keep a smokeless grill on; however, it’s not a good idea to heat the grill for long periods with no food on it.
+There are no limitations regarding how long you can keep a smokeless indoor grill on; however, it’s not a good idea to heat the grill for long periods with no food on it.
 Doing so can damage the grates or the griddle.